-Subject: Request for Quotation for services "Database for modeling and simulation of pollutants transport in the Baikal Basin" Project: 00078317, Integrated Natural Resource Management in the Baikal Basin Transboundary Ecosystem Case reference: RFQ/EMO/2012-011 (IWC-78317)
+Subject: Request for Quotation for services "Harmonized water quality monitoring program for the Baikal Basin" Project: 00078317, Integrated Natural Resource Management in the Baikal Basin Transboundary Ecosystem Case reference: RFQ/EMO/2012-012 (IWC-78317)

-- 1. The United Nations Office for Project Services (hereinafter "UNOPS") is pleased to invite you to submit a quotation for supply of the services described in Annex I to this Request for Quotation.

-- We would appreciate receiving your quotation on or before 21 May 2012 10:00 a.m.
+- 1. The United Nations Office for Project Services (hereinafter "UNOPS") is pleased to invite you to submit a quotation for supply of the services described in Annex I to this Request for Quotation. - We would appreciate receiving your quotation on or before 21 May 2012 10:00 a.m.
 Irkutsk time via e-mail DmitriP@unops.org (it must not exceed 8MB) or fax +7 3012 27-50-04 to the attention of Dmitry Popov.
-Please specify above project and reference number on your quotation.

-- Any requests for clarification should be referred to: Contact Person: Dmitry Popov
+Please specify above project and reference number on your quotation. - Any requests for clarification should be referred to: Contact Person: Dmitry Popov Office: UNOPS Address: Room: 13, 8, Sakhyanovoy Str., 670047, Buryatia, The Russian Federation

-Office: UNOPS

-Address: Room: 13,

-8, Sakhyanovoy Str.,

-670047, Buryatia, The Russian Federation